Ana Cheri Flaunts Fantastic Figure In Revealing Activewear

 On Friday, May 15, American model Ana Cheri shared a stunning snap with her 12.5 million Instagram followers.

-The picture shows the former Playboy Playmate standing outside on a brick pathway.
+The picture showed the former Playboy Playmate standing outside on a brick pathway.
 Ana turned her body slightly away from the photographer, flaunting her curvaceous side profile.
 She leaned against a white wall while bending one of her knees.
 The Instagram star lifted up her chin and closed her eyes, as she smiled with her mouth open.

 The 33-year-old sizzled in a marble-patterned sports bra and a pair of pink high-waisted leggings from her own clothing company, Cheri Fit.
 The revealing activewear showcased her ample cleavage, toned midsection, and perky derriere, much to the delight of her audience.
 Ana finished off the sporty look with black-and-white tennis shoes and her sparkling wedding ring set.